sahandmohammadrehzaii/admin-ghadaam-web-app/cmbs7g0bv000a02k680gn0jfu.md

 - Our long-term hope is that the detection rate will approach zero, meaning users are operating ethically, and this system can eventually be disabled or minimized.

 ## 🤝 A Message to Our Users

-We believe in a community of **creators, developers, artists, and innovators** who value fairness, respect, and collaboration.
-This system is not a sign of distrust — it's a safeguard to **protect those values**.

-By complying with our platform's rules, you're contributing to a healthier digital space for everyone.
-If you ever have questions about what is or isn't allowed, you’re encouraged to **review our Terms of Service** or **contact our Trust & Safety team**.

-Thank you for being a responsible part of our community.